 - Eliminate deductibles, copays, and premiums

-- Phased in to cover everyone at all ages, not just 65+
+- Phased in to cover every one of all ages, not just 65+

-- Moves all patients including employer provided commercial plans, Medicare, and Medicaid to new program
+- Moves all patients, including employer-provided commercial plans, Medicare, and Medicaid, to a new program

 An increased payroll tax is suggested to pay for it.

 There are about 28 million Americans still uninsured1.
-The plan switches 160 million from commercial plans to a new program, and even switches over 100 million Medicare and Medicaid patients.
-In total about 300 million people would be moved to this new program.
-This would be outrageously difficult at best and potentially disastrous with major ramifications to the American economy.
+The plan switches 160 million from commercial projects to a new program and even switches over 100 million Medicare and Medicaid patients.
+In total, about 300 million people would be moved to this new program.
+This would be outrageously difficult at best and potentially disastrous, with significant ramifications to the American economy.

-If the goal is universal coverage, why not just provide a program that covers the uninsured 28m?
+If the goal is universal coverage, why not just provide a program covering the uninsured 28m?

 Lower Administrative Costs

-It is often claimed that Medicare has much lower admin costs (as low as 2%) and that therefore this would pay for the change.
+It is often claimed that Medicare has much lower admin costs (as low as 2%) and that, therefore, this would pay for the change.
 This claim is erroneous.
-The actual costs are widely debated since Medicare’s actual costs include hidden costs like the Soc Sec admin, tax breaks, as well as free access to capital market through the Treasury.
-Admin costs on % basis can be extremely misleading since Medicare beneficiaries are much higher cost and some estimates put the cost per covered member to be lower with commercial carriers.
+The actual costs are widely debated since Medicare’s actual costs include hidden costs like the Soc Sec admin, tax breaks, and free access to the capital market through the Treasury.
+Admin costs on a% basis can be highly misleading since Medicare beneficiaries are much higher cost and some estimates put the cost per covered member to be lower with commercial carriers.
 2

-Many commercial insurance plans actually reimburse lower than Medicare for some services.
-And stories of outrageously expensive toilet seats in government procurement abound, so government being able to negotiate better rates is not a widely accepted belief.
+Many commercial insurance plans reimburse lower than Medicare for some services.
+And stories of costly toilet seats in government procurement abound, so the government can negotiate better rates is not a widely accepted belief.

-You would be putting the trillion dollar commercial health insurance industry out of business.
-It would likely fight to the death to preserve itself an inordinate amount of money convincing consumers this is bad.
-Anyone remember “death squads” or cigarette marketing that killed legislation?
+You would be putting the trillion-dollar commercial health insurance industry out of business.
+It would likely fight to the death to preserve itself an inordinate amount of money, convincing consumers this is bad.
+Does anyone remember “death squads” or cigarette marketing that killed legislation?

 Good for Providers

-More Americans with health insurance helps providers like doctors and hospitals.
+More Americans with health insurance help providers like doctors and hospitals.
 It is easier to get money from insurance companies than patients.

-There is also wide consensus among the provider and RCM community that Medicare is less challenging in medical billing than many commercial carriers.
+There is also broad consensus among the provider and RCM community that Medicare is less challenging in medical billing than many commercial carriers.